Justin-Ngai/Medallion-for-FMP-Articles/README.md

 - Notebook that puts data into dataframe, uses small language model to add more context

 **To do**
-- Review cleaning
-- Create agent that answers questions
+- Create Bedrock agent that answers questions